Skip to main content

 figma_get_console_logs({ level: 'error' })

-figma_take_screenshot({ target: 'plugin' })
+figma_take_screenshot({ nodeId: '<id-from-search>' })

-# 5. Make code changes, reload
+# 4. After plugin code changes, reload the plugin UI

 figma_reload_plugin({ clearConsole: true })